iranzo/blogpost/ztp.md

 - `spec.ignitionConfigOverride`: Optional, This is important only if you wanna modify something that you want to include it into the Discovery ISO ignition.
 - `spec.nmStateConfigLabelSelector`: Optional, This will make the relationship between the NMState manifest you had created on the previous step and the InfraEnv that will trigger the ISO creation on the Assisted Service pod.

-This is a sample of what it should look like.
+This is a sample of how it should look like:

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1